The colleges of Oxford - Part 1

 Merton

-Merton is the oldest college (if we measure it by when the college first received a statute).
+Merton is the oldest college (if we measure it by when the college first received a statute, which was 1264 for Merton).
 It is also the highest-ranked college academically over the past 20 years.
-It was also the only college to side with Parliament during the Civil War.
+And, it was the only college to side with Parliament during the Civil War.

 Merton has a fun tradition called the “Time Ceremony”.
 It’s a spoof of other Oxford traditions.
 In the Time Ceremony, students walk backwards around the Quad while drinking as the clocks go back to “preserve the space-time continuum”.
 They raise the fantastic toast “long live the counter-revolution” as they do so.